75-Hard-Student-Edition/75-student-readthedocs/docs/source/Testing.rst

 test file.

 Alternatively, depending on your IDE, their may be a graphical way to run the tests.
-In VSCode, the development environment of choice for our development team, this appears as a green "play" button next to each test (to execute that test) or a similar icon next to the test group to execute the entire group.
+In VSCode, the development environment of choice for our team, this appears as a green "play" button next to each test (to run that test) or a similar icon next to the test group (to run the entire group).

 **************
 System Testing
 **************

-During development thus far, manual system testing has also been used to test compliance with the system requirements (or identify those areas in which the system fails).
+During development thus far, manual system testing has also been used to test compliance with the system requirements (including identifying those areas in which the system fails).
-This testing has identified a number of issues with the system, which can be found on the :ref:`known issues` page.
+This testing has identified a number of issues with the system, which can be found on the :doc:`Known Issues and Troubleshooting` page.

 There are no manual test cases.